Cray-HPE/hms-build-chart-workflows/README.md

 The build and release charts workflow is composed of a single job that is used to package and publish Helm charts from a HMS Helm chart repository.
 Stable artifacts are produced when a PR or branch is merged to main.
 For all other pushes or PRs an unstable artifact is produced.

 At a high level this workflow performs the following actions:
 1. Build and package Helm charts.
-For non-main only changed charts (when compared to the main branch) are build.
-When on workflow run is triggered on the main branch to create a stable Helm chart, only the charts that have not been previously released will be built.
+   1. Changes to the main branch will publish stable builds of the Helm charts that have not previously been released.
+   2. Changes to any other branch will publish unstable builds for the Helm charts that changed..
 2. If any new stable helm chart has been built, create a git tag in the form of `helm-chart-name-x.y.z` and push it to the repository.
    > In the HMS Chart repositories Git tags are used to keep track if a stable build of a Helm chart has been previously built.
 To rebuild or replace an already released Helm chart one can delete the Git tag, and then re-run the build and release charts workflow.
 3. Upload any packaged Helm charts into the appropriate location within Artifactory.